 (b) Requests to take papers in College

-Where a candidate with a known medical condition would have difficulty in taking papers in the Examination Schools or at Ewert House, this condition must be discussed with the Academic Office as soon as possible.
-It may be possible to apply for permission for the student to take papers in college.
+Where a candidate with a known medical condition would have difficulty in taking papers in the Examination Schools or at Ewert House, this condition must be discussed with the Academic Registrar as soon as possible.
+It may be possible to apply for permission for the student to take papers in College.

 (c) Alternative arrangements in the main examination room

-Requests for approval of alternative arrangements in the main examination room (for example alternative desk, chair, cushion, food, medication including diabetes testing kits, asthma inhalers, and wrist/hand supports etc) should be made through the Academic Office at the same time as the exam entry form is returned.
+Requests for approval of alternative arrangements in the main examination room (for example alternative desk, chair, cushion, food, medication including diabetes testing kits, asthma inhalers, and wrist/hand supports etc) should be made through the Academic Registrar.

 (d) Religious reasons affecting attendance at examinations

-Candidates prohibited for religious reasons from taking papers on Saturdays or other special days should notify the Academic Office at the same time as the exam entry form is returned.
+Candidates prohibited for religious reasons from taking papers on Saturdays or other special days should notify the Academic Registrar at the earliest opportunity.
 Notification should include information on the examination for which you are entering.

 You must take your permission letter with you into each examination.
 Ensure you keep this letter in a safe place as you will need to take the same letter with you to examinations in future years.

 Your candidate number can be found at the top of your individual exam timetable.
-It can also be found on the Student Self-Service website.
+It can also be found on Student Self-Service.